Qqwy/elixir-type_check/README.md

 On a superficial level, Norm and TypeCheck seem similar.
 However, there are [important differences in their design considerations](Comparing TypeCheck and Norm.md).

-## Changelog

-- 0.2.3 Bugfix release: Ensure TypeCheck compiles on Elixir v1.11 (#30), Ensure StreamData truly is an optional dependency (#27).
-- 0.2.2 Support for literal strings should no longer break in Elixir's builtin typespecs.
-- 0.2.1 Support custom generators.
-- 0.2.0 Support named types in specs
-- 0.1.2 Adding the `keyword()` and `keyword(t)` builtin types that were still missing.
-- 0.1.1 Fixing some typographic errors in the documentation.
-- 0.1.0 Initial Release

 ## Is it any good?